unChaz/sci-fi-5e/srd/mechanics/commerce.md

 **_Poor._** A poor lifestyle means going without the comforts available in a stable community.
 Simple food and lodgings, threadbare clothing, and unpredictable conditions result in a sufficient, though probably unpleasant, experience.
 Your accommodations might be a room in a flophouse or in the common room above a tavern.
 You benefit from some legal protections, but you still have to contend with violence, crime, and disease.
 People at this lifestyle level tend to be unskilled laborers, costermongers, peddlers, thieves, mercenaries, and other disreputable types.

 **_Modest._** A modest lifestyle keeps you out of the slums and ensures that you can maintain your equipment.
 You live in an older part of town, renting a room in a boarding house, inn, or temple.
-You don’t go hungry or thirsty, and your living conditions are clean, if simple.
+You don't go hungry or thirsty, and your living conditions are clean, if simple.
 Ordinary people living modest lifestyles include soldiers with families, laborers, students, priests, hedge Arcanists, and the like.

 **_Comfortable._** Choosing a comfortable lifestyle means that you can afford nicer clothing and can easily maintain your equipment.
 You live in a small cottage in a middle-class neighborhood or in a private room at a fine inn.
 You associate with merchants, skilled tradespeople, and military officers.